Onion Egg masala | South Indian Egg masala recipe

 13. Add coriander leaves and give a good mix.

 15. Add the fried eggs.
-Mix gently so that the eggs are coated with the masala.
+Mix gently and simmer for 5 minutes to allow the eggs to absorb the spices and the eggs are coated with the masala.

 16. Garnish with coriander leaves and serve hot.